Renewable energy commercialization: Rationale for renewables

+Production of technology such as renewable energy sources starts a positive feedback loop to form what has been called a virtuous cycle—the opposite of a vicious cycle.
+For example, as more and more solar modules are deployed, prices fall because of the economies of scale, allowing the technology to become cost-competitive in new applications that in turn increase demand for more deployment.

 Climate change, pollution, and energy insecurity are significant problems, and addressing them requires major changes to energy infrastructures.
 Renewable energy technologies are essential contributors to the energy supply portfolio, as they contribute to world energy security, reduce dependency on fossil fuels, and some also provide opportunities for mitigating greenhouse gases.
 Climate-disrupting fossil fuels are being replaced by clean, climate-stabilizing, non-depletable sources of energy: